 - Calves could be early-weaned.
 Take the calves to drylot and feed for normal growth.
 Guidelines can be found in NebGuide G2047 "Management of Early Weaned Calves" (PDF version, 283KB) and the "1972 Beef Cattle Research Progress Report" of USMARC on page 47.

 Dry cows could then be maintained by grazing poor quality pastures or fed low quality feeds until crop residues are available.
 In early gestation, dry cows can be maintained on low quality feeds without long-range effects on reproductive performance.
 For each 2.5 days that the calf is weaned there is 1 extra day of forage available for grazing.

-- If the drought continues, large volumes of cows will be culled and cow prices will undoubtedly decline.
-If adequate sources of feed are available, we would advise not to cull until after pregnancy.
-Pregnancy check as soon after the breeding season as possible.
-Depleting subsoil moisture levels coupled with heavy pasture use would indicate pastures could be short next year and additional culling may be necessary.
+- If the drought continues, cows will be culled and cow prices will undoubtedly decline.
+If adequate sources of feed are available, we would advise not to cull until after pregnancy test.
+Pregnancy check no earlier than 35 to 45 days after the end of the breeding season.

 If producers are to cull cows, use the following criteria:

 • Non-pregnant cows - after accurately pregnancy testing.

 If the breeding season for the cow herd is close to ending producers may want to wait and cull cows on a pregnancy test basis.
 Pregnancy check approximately 50-60 days after removing the bulls from the breeding pasture for accurate results using rectal palpation.
 For experienced ultrasound technicians, pregnancy detection after about day 30 to 35 of pregnancy is about 100 percent accurate.
 Please see “Reproductive Ultrasound for Management of Beef Cattle,” by Cliff Lamb, University of Minnesota (PDF 425KB).